TEALSK12/2nd-semester-introduction-to-computer-science/docs/units/3_unit/05_lesson/projecta.md

 ### Behavior

 ```
-Welcome to your Daily Planner
+Welcome to your daily planner
 What would you like to do? (add, clear, display, exit) add
 What event would you like to add? go to school
 What time?
 8